-Healthcare providers should remain vigilant for febrile rash in unvaccinated or under-vaccinated patients of any age, especially those with recent travel to an outbreak area or exposure to known cases.
+Healthcare providers should remain vigilant for febrile rash in unvaccinated or under-vaccinated patients of any age, especially those with recent exposure to a known case, recent travel to an area where measles is spreading, or who visited the above locations at the specified dates and times.
 It is critically important for patients with suspected measles to be promptly recognized, isolated, reported to 1-833-796-8773, and tested to prevent further spread.

-NMDOH measles updates, including the times and locations of measles vaccine clinics, and press releases regarding measles exposures to large public settings, can be found on our website http://measles.doh.nm.gov/
+NMDOH measles updates, including the times and locations of measles vaccine clinics, and press releases regarding measles exposures to large public settings, can be found on our website http://measles.doh.nm.gov/.